holochain/docs-pages/src/pages/get-started/index.md

 * The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized in your OS to appear differently.
 * We assume that you are reading this guide because you are a developer new to Holochain but interested in actually building peer-to-peer distributed applications using a framework that is agent-centric, that provides intrinsic data integrity, is scalable, and when deployed, end-user code runs just on the devices of the participants without relying on centralized servers or blockchain tokens or other points of centralized control.
-* We assume that you've at least skimmed [Holochain's Core Concepts](/concepts/1_the_basics/) or are ready to pop over there when needed.
+* We assume that you've at least skimmed [Holochain's Learn guide](/learn/1_the_basics/) or are ready to pop over there when needed.
 * Because Holochain's DNA's are written in Rust, we assume you have at least a basic familiarity with the language.
 Note, however, that this guide will take you through everything you need to do, step-by-step, so you can follow the steps and learn Rust later.
 Additionally, Holochain DNAs rarely need to take advantage of the more complicated aspects of the language, so don't let Rust's learning curve scare you.
     * If you're new to Rust, you can start your learning journey by reading chapters 1 to 11 in the [Rust Book](https://doc.rust-lang.org/book/) and doing the accompanying [Rustlings exercises](https://github.com/rust-lang/rustlings/).
 * We also assume that you have basic familiarity with the Unix command line.